onap/policy-parent/docs/development/devtools/clamp-smoke.rst

    .. code-block:: bash

-      cd ~/git/onap/policy/clamp/runtime-controlloop
+      cd ~/git/onap/policy/clamp/runtime-acm
-      java -jar target/policy-clamp-runtime-controlloop-6.1.3-SNAPSHOT.jar
+      java -jar target/policy-clamp-runtime-acm-6.2.2-SNAPSHOT.jar

 Running in Eclipse
 ++++++++++++++++++

 1. Check out the policy models repository
-2. Go to the *policy-clamp-runtime-controlloop* module in the clamp repo
+2. Go to the *policy-clamp-runtime-acm* module in the clamp repo
-3. Specify a run configuration using the class *org.onap.policy.clamp.controlloop.runtime.Application* as the main class
+3. Specify a run configuration using the class *org.onap.policy.clamp.acm.runtime.Application* as the main class
 4. Run the configuration

-Swagger UI of Control loop runtime is available at *http://localhost:6969/onap/controlloop/swagger-ui/*, and swagger JSON at *http://localhost:6969/onap/controlloop/v2/api-docs/*
+Swagger UI of Automation composition is available at *http://localhost:6969/onap/policy/clamp/acm/swagger-ui/*, and swagger JSON at *http://localhost:6969/onap/policy/clamp/acm/v2/api-docs/*

 Running one or more participant simulators